worldassociation/world-association/README.md

 # World Association

-The World Association is an innovative political organization that's revolutionizing global cooperation.
+The World Association is a democratic organization that is open to everyone.
 We integrate democratic values with cutting-edge digital technologies to transcend traditional models of international governance.

 ## Mission

-The mission of the Association is to provide democratic solutions to our pressing global challenges.
+The mission of the Association is to provide democratic solutions to humanity's pressing global challenges.

 ## Projects